w3c/web-advertising/success-criteria.md

-This document considers web advertising from three [points of view](https://www.w3.org/Consortium/Points/)[POINTS]: that of individual web users (both in aggregate and individually), publishers and their partners (both authors and the business model that funds them) and the delivery access mechanism (both connectivity and navigation).
+This document considers web advertising from three [points of view](https://www.w3.org/Consortium/Points/)[POINTS]: that of individual web users (both in aggregate and individually), --publishers and their partners (both authors and the business model that funds them) and the delivery access mechanism (both connectivity and navigation).--

 Any technology can be abused.
 Any technology can be abused.
 Open societies consider all technologies but define ethical and unethical uses and regulate or restrict accordingly.
 Documenting specific criteria as to what constitutes an ethical use of a technology helps enable easier detection and reporting of non-compliance with the regulations that govern societies and support the process of constructing such regulations.